davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/osf.md

 ### Explore existing notebooks

-Exploring exisitng projects on the Open Science Framework may help to get a better idea of how the Open Science Framework can be used to make research more open.
+Exploring existing projects on the Open Science Framework may help to get a better idea of how the Open Science Framework can be used to make research more open.
 These suggested come from a range of disciplines and have used the Open Science Framework in different ways.

-This project uses OSF to share underlying data and scripts for a published paper: Morís, Joaquín, Itxaso Barberia, Miguel A Vadillo, Ainhoa A Andrades, and Francisco J López.
+- This project uses OSF to share underlying data and scripts for a published paper: Morís, Joaquín, Itxaso Barberia, Miguel A Vadillo, Ainhoa A Andrades, and Francisco J López.
 2016.
 “Data and Scripts for ‘Slower Reacquisition after Partial Extinction in Human Contingency Learning.’”
 Open Science Framework.
 July 12. [osf.io/thrc6]().

-This project shares data for a forthcoming paper: Read, Cassia F, Chiu Y C Ho, Matt D White, David H Duncan, and Peter A Vesk.
+- This project shares data for a forthcoming paper: Read, Cassia F, Chiu Y C Ho, Matt D White, David H Duncan, and Peter A Vesk.
 2017.
 “BRT Model Building (training) Data Set.”
 Open Science Framework.
 May 3. [osf.io/jndyv]().

 - Kardas, Michael, Juliana Schroeder, and Nicholas Epley.
 2017.
 “Humanizing Voice, Political Beliefs.”
 Open Science Framework.
 September 29. osf.io/nm8vf.
 - IJzerman, Hans, Siegwart Lindenberg, İlker Dalğar, Michal Parzuchowski, Rodrigo Brito, Claudia Simao, Charles R Ebersole, et al. 2016.
 “The Human Penguin Project.”
 Open Science Framework.
 October 6. osf.io/2rm5b.